sayakpaul/Intel-Scene-Classification-challenge/README.md

 The task is to classify images with respect to the above categories.

-here's the accompanying Kaggle Kernel: https://www.kaggle.com/spsayakpaul/intel-scene-classification-challenge/
+Here's the accompanying Kaggle Kernel: https://www.kaggle.com/spsayakpaul/intel-scene-classification-challenge/